 - Training is important.
 See note about Pixie Dust above.
 If you train for the distance then, seriously, half the battle on race day is magically over.
 Crazy how that happens.

 - If you train in the cold, know that race day will feel very different.
 Your pace may suffer, and your feet may rebel by creating blisters.
 Florida is weird when it comes to weather, but you can mostly count on the humidity showing up.
 Canadian Melissa discovered this issue (heel blisters- ouch!) at mile 8 and had to run the rest of her race on her toes to finish.
+Or it can be totally freezing like its been the past few marathon weekends!

 - Listen to your body: there’s pain to push through, and there’s pain that you should STOP for.
 Kendra pushed through instead of stopping- and well, 2 years later she’s still rehabbing.